2 Options Markets{#sec-c:options}

 Examining Figure 2.1 reveals that trading activity and open interest are often concentrated in out-of-the-money options rather than in-the-money ones.
 Several factors explain this pattern:

 1. Leverage and Cost Efficiency Out-of-the-money options cost significantly less than in-the-money or at-the-money options.
 This lower cost provides higher leverage, allowing traders to control more shares with the same dollar investment.
-A trader with $1,000 might be able to buy: - 2 in-the-money calls at $500 each, or
+A trader with $1,000 might be able to buy:

 - 20 out-of-the-money calls at $50 each